-1. Total lifetime coverage will be unlimited.

-- 2. Hearing aid benefit claims will be to a maximum of \$600 every five years. - 3.
-The Employer will provide a Vision Care program providing \$300 per family member every two (2) years. - 4.
-The plan will include Emergency Travel Assistance. - 5.
+- 1. Total lifetime coverage will be unlimited. - 2.
+Hearing aid benefit claims will be to a maximum of \$1,500 every five (5) years. - 3.
+The Employer will provide vision care (prescription glasses/contacts/laser eye surgery) to a maximum of \$400 every two (2) years. - 4.
+The plan will include Emergency Travel Assistance.
 The plan will include Medical Travel Referral.

-(c) Dental Plan
+(b) Dental Plan